 Enjoyed this Singapore Mee Siam Recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below & if you REALLY found it useful, a comment would make my week!
 Thank you and have a great day!

 A.For the wet mee siam rempah (spice paste)

-- 7 oz Shallots (200g) Substitute with onions, preferably red, if out of shallots
+- 7 oz Shallots (200g) Substitute: onions, preferably red, cut into small pieces

 - 0.7 0z Shrimp paste (belacan) (20g)